selsiyaganesan/Excel-Project_Data-Analytics/Project 1 Dashboard/README.md

 The data is from my Excel course which provides a foundations in analyzing data using this powerful tools.
 The data contains detailed information on job title, salaries, locations and essential skills that are presented here.

 ## Dashboard File
-My Dashboard is in [Project 1 Dashboard.xlsx](https://github.com/user-attachments/files/21327288/Project.1.Dashboard.xlsx)
+My Dashboard is in [Excel Dashboard Project 1.xlsx](https://github.com/user-attachments/files/21334457/Excel.Dashboard.Project.1.xlsx)

 ## Excel Skills Used
 The following Excel skills were utilized for dashboard analysis